DemISee1/DemISee1.github.io/README.md

 ### Prerequisites

-You must meet the following requirements.
+You must meet the following requirements:

 - Have some familiarity with MacOS and its UI terminology.
 - Have a [Github](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) account.